nRF24/CircuitPython_nRF24L01/docs/greetings.rst

   <https://github.com/adafruit/Adafruit_CircuitPython_BusDevice>`_ (specifically the
   :py:mod:`~adafruit_bus_device.spi_device`)

+  .. note:: As of CircuitPython 6.2.0-beta1 the adafruit_bus_device library is included
+      with the firmware (the UF2 file).
+However, devices running CircuitPython 6.1.0 or earlier need to have the adafruit_bus_device library installed manually in the CIRCUITPY drive's "lib" folder.

+      .. tip:: Use CircuitPython 6.2.0 or newer because faster SPI transactions yield faster transmissions.

+      The adafruit_bus_device library is installed automatically on Linux when `Installing from PyPI`_.

 Please ensure all dependencies are available on the CircuitPython filesystem.
 This is easily achieved by downloading
 `the Adafruit library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.